Car Insurance for Minivans

 Minivan Auto Insurance: Buying Guide

-Choosing the right car insurance for your minivan involves balancing cost, coverage and benefits.
-This buying guide walks you through comparing quotes and selecting policy features, so you can find the best value and protection for your needs.
+Pick the right car insurance for your minivan by balancing cost, coverage and benefits.
+This buying guide walks you through comparing quotes and selecting policy features to find the best value and protection.

 How to Get Cheap Insurance for a Minivan

-Minivans are often used for family driving, carpools and road trips, which means safe, everyday use that insurance companies favor.
-These tips help you lower your minivan insurance costs:
+Minivans are used for family driving, carpools and road trips, which means safe, everyday use that insurance companies favor.
+Lower your minivan insurance costs with these strategies:

 1. 1